 Your boss pays your tax on your behalf.
-It is important that they have your TFN, so when you lodge your tax return, your tax has been correctly attributed.
-Without a TFN, the ATO will charge you more tax.
+It is important that they have your TFN, so when you lodge your tax return, your tax has been correctly attributed to you.
+Also, without a TFN, the ATO will charge you more tax.

-Where do you apply?
+How do you apply?